PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 11:35:52
+Last updated: 2024-04-06 11:36:25
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark